"Honor is simply the morality of superior men."

 Honor

-Honor is living by a code—principles that guide your actions no matter what.
-True honor is quiet and consistent, built over time through countless small choices that define who you are and shape your character.
+Honor is living by a code—principles that guide our actions no matter what.
+True honor is quiet and consistent.
+It builds over time through countless small choices that define who we are and what we stand for.
+These choices accumulate like stone laid upon stone, forming something that endures.

 Honor and the Knight

 The Knight serves something greater than personal gain.
-He commits to a code, trains to embody it, and holds it steady under pressure.
+He commits to a code, trains to live it, and holds it steady under pressure.

-Toward yourself: You keep promises to yourself.
-You don't abandon your standards when things get hard or when easier paths appear.
+Toward ourselves: We keep promises to ourselves.
+We don't abandon our standards when things get hard or when easier paths appear.

-Toward others: You treat people with dignity and respect.
-You keep your word, even with small things that no one else remembers.
+Toward others: We treat people with dignity and respect.
+We keep our word, even with small things that no one else remembers or acknowledges.

-Toward something greater: You serve a purpose beyond your own comfort, remembering that your actions matter and ripple outward through time.
+Toward something greater: We serve a purpose beyond our own comfort, remembering that our actions matter and ripple outward through time.

 The Shadows of Honor